amcgladd/react-taproom/README.md

 * How to include html for buttons in a JSX loop without them being props of the data

+* Alternatively, should each button be a subcomponent of the keg component?

+* How does data sorting / piping occur in React?

 ## Author

 * **AJ Mcgladdery** - [Github](https://github.com/amcgladd)